Measurement of spin observables in the quasi-free np-> {pp}_s pi- reaction at 353 MeV: Results

 \subsection{Extraction of the unpolarized cross section and analyzing power from double-polarized data}

-The study of the \nppppi\ reaction in $dp$ kinematics, and with a different set of detectors, opens the possibility of checking the systematic uncertainties in the published ANKE data on $d\sigma/d\Omega$ and $A_y^p$~\cite{DYM2012}, as well as the consistency of the more complicated analysis of the double polarization measurements with the long cell target.
+The study of the \vnvpppppi\ reaction in $dp$ kinematics, and with a different set of detectors, opens the possibility of checking the systematic uncertainties in the published ANKE data on $d\sigma/d\Omega$ and $A_y^p$~\cite{DYM2012}, as well as the consistency of the more complicated analysis of the double polarization measurements with the long cell target.
 The overall statistics collected in the two experiments are similar but, due to the difference in acceptance, the angular distributions of raw events differ significantly.

-It is much harder to evaluate a precise value for the absolute normalization for data taken with a long cell target than it is for point-like vertex experiment.
-We therefore present in Fig.~\ref{fig:newXsecAy}a) only an arbitrarily scaled cross section obtained from the cell data to facilitate a comparison of its shape with the published results from ANKE~\cite{DYM2012} and TRIUMF~\cite{DUN1998}.
+It is much harder to evaluate a precise value for the absolute normalization for data taken with a long cell target than it is for a point-like vertex experiment.
+We therefore present in Fig.~\ref{fig:newXsecAy}a only an arbitrarily scaled cross section obtained from the cell data to facilitate a comparison of its shape with the published results from ANKE~\cite{DYM2012} and TRIUMF~\cite{DUN1998}.
 There is reasonable consistency between the two ANKE experiments, in particular in the forward pion angle region where the TRIUMF data begin to deviate.

-The analyzing power was extracted from the double-polarized data by averaging over the beam polarization states.
-The results shown in Fig.~\ref{fig:newXsecAy}b) are completely compatible with the published ANKE data.
-The new results have comparable statistical and systematic uncertainties and so can be used in a combined analysis.
+The proton and neutron analyzing powers were extracted from the double-polarized data by averaging over the beam and target polarization states, respectively.
+Although the polarization of the beam neutron is less than that of the target proton, and so the error bars are larger, the values of $A_y^p$ and $A_y^n$ shown in Fig.~\ref{fig:newXsecAy}b are mutually compatible.
+This provides extra evidence to support the validity of the current experiment and its analysis.
+The new results, which are completely consistent with the published ANKE data, have comparable statistical and systematic uncertainties and so can be used in a combined analysis.

-A consistent measurement of $A_y^n$ is also achieved by averaging instead over the target polarizations.
-The statistical precision is, however, poorer because of the lower polarization of the neutron in the deuteron.